MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/data-deduplication/interop.md

 ### <a id="supported-clusters"></a>Failover Clusters
 [Failover Clustering](../../compute/failover-clustering/failover-clustering) is fully supported, and provided that every node in the cluster has the [Data Deduplication feature installed](install-enable.md#install-dedup), deduplicated volumes will failover gracefully.
 Other important notes:
-* [Manually started Dedup jobs](run.md#running-dedup-jobs-manually) must be run on the Owner node for the Cluster Shared Volume.
+* [Manually started Data Deduplication jobs](run.md#running-dedup-jobs-manually) must be run on the Owner node for the Cluster Shared Volume.
 * Deduplication schedules are managed by using the task scheduler and when a cluster is formed, the schedule information is put into the cluster scheduler so that if a deduplicated volume is taken over by another node, the scheduled job will be applied on the next scheduled interval.
-* Dedup fully interoperates with the [Cluster OS Rolling Upgrade](../../compute/failover-clustering/cluster-operating-system-rolling-upgrade.md) feature.
+* Data Deduplication fully interoperates with the [Cluster OS Rolling Upgrade](../../compute/failover-clustering/cluster-operating-system-rolling-upgrade.md) feature.
-* Dedup is fully supported on [Storage Spaces Direct (S2D)](../storage-spaces/storage-spaces-direct-windows-server-2016.md) NTFS-formatted volumes (mirror or parity).
+* Data Deduplication is fully supported on [Storage Spaces Direct (S2D)](../storage-spaces/storage-spaces-direct-windows-server-2016.md) NTFS-formatted volumes (mirror or parity).
 Dedup is not supported on Fused Volumes (also known as "Multi-Resilient Volumes").
-See [Dedup on ReFS](interop.md#unsupported-refs) for more information.
+See [Data Deduplication on ReFS](interop.md#unsupported-refs) for more information.

 ### <a id="supported-dfsr"></a>DFS Replication
 Data Deduplication works fine with Distributed File System (DFS) Replication.
 Optimizing or unoptimizing a file will not trigger a replication because the file does not change.
 DFS Replication uses Remote Differential Compression (RDC), not the chunks in the chunk store, for over-the-wire savings.
 The files on the replica can also be optimized by using deduplication if the replica is using Data Deduplication.